 The price of our securities may be volatile, and you could lose all or part of your investment.
-Further, we do not know whether an active, liquid and orderly trading market will develop for our securities or what the market price of our securities will be and as a result it may be difficult for you to sell your shares of our securities.
+Further, we do not know whether an active, liquid and orderly trading market will sustain for our securities or what the market price of our securities will be and as a result it may be difficult for you to sell your shares of our securities.

-Although our securities are listed on the Nasdaq Capital Market, an active trading market for our shares may never develop or be sustained.
-You may not be able to sell your shares quickly or at the market price if trading in shares of our securities is not active.
+Although our securities are listed on the Nasdaq Capital Market, an active, liquid, and orderly trading market for our securities may not be sustained, and you may not be able to sell your shares quickly or at the market price if trading in shares of our securities is not active.
 Further, an inactive market may also impair our ability to raise capital by selling shares of our securities and may impair our ability to enter into strategic partnerships or acquire companies or products by using shares of our securities as consideration, which could have a material adverse effect on our business, financial condition, and results of operations.
 In addition, the trading price of our securities is likely to be highly volatile and could be subject to wide fluctuations in response to various factors, some of which are beyond our control, including limited trading volume.